GregRos/preszr/README.md

 1. JSON-compatible scalars, like numbers, strings, and so on.
 2. Objects and arrays with no meaningful references or prototypes.

-`preszr` will not check your output *by default*, but can be configured to do so.
-See *In-depth Configuration* below.
+`preszr` will not check your output due to performance concerns.

 `encode` takes two parameters: